 The best bat flights normally occur in August through September when baby bats, born in early summer, join the flight along with migrating bats from colonies further north.

 When do the bats return to the cavern in the morning?

 The daily pre-dawn return of the bats is different from the evening exit flights, but are just as impressive.
 Early risers (approx. 4-6 a.m.) can see the bats as they re-enter the cavern with spectacular dives from heights of hundreds of feet.
 Individual bats may reach speeds of 25 mph (40 km/h) or more.
 Nursing mothers might be in and out of the cavern through the night as they hunt and return to feed their young.

 They will if it's not a heavy downpour or accompanied by high winds.

 May I take pictures during the bat flight?

 To protect the bats, electronic devices are not allowed at the Bat Flight Program and surrounding area.
 Electronic devices include cameras of any kind, laptop computers, cell phones, iPads, iPods, tablets, and MP3 players.

 Observations made by bat researchers have shown that bats who are used to total darkness and silence are disturbed by sounds and light, which can cause changes in their behavior.

 Besides the risks to the bats, it is very difficult to get good quality photos of a bat flight under any circumstances, and the risks simply aren't worth the results that most visitors get.
 Photography or other filming at bat flight may be done under a special use permit obtained from the park at least two weeks in advance.

-Spaces to accommodate people using wheelchairs are located at the entrance to the amphitheater.
+Spaces to accommodate wheelchairs are located at the entrance to the amphitheater.
 Restrooms are available and fully accessible.